Skip to main content

 instanceSettings := req.PluginContext.DataSourceInstanceSettings

-if apiKey, exists := settings.DecryptedSecureJSONData["apiKey"]; exists {
+if apiKey, exists := instanceSettings.DecryptedSecureJSONData["apiKey"]; exists {

 // Use the decrypted API key.